binli2337/hello-world/README.md

 mkdir -p $PROJECT_DIR
 (Note that $PROJECT_DIR is the experiment directory that has been set in the user.yaml file.)
 ./setup_case.sh -p HERA coupled_free_forecast test_3d

-OR
+or

 ./setup_case.sh -p HERA ../cases/coupled_free_forecast.yaml test_3d
 ```
-This will create a experiment directory, containing all config files under the $PROJECT_DIR defined in user file.
+This will create a experiment directory ($EXPERIMENT_DIRECTORY), containing all config files under the $PROJECT_DIR defined in user file.

 ## Create Rocoto XML using CROW
 The final process of workflow configuration is to generate a XML file for Rocoto.
 After the previous step, CROW will pop-up the